Curtana: Tristram's sword

-It has also been suggested that the name of the regalia sword "Curtana" might have been borrowed directly from Ogier's sword "Cortain", which is also spelt "Cortana" or "Curtana" in Italian renditions.

 Dating the sword

 The original sword's dating cannot be fixed, and opinions vary among commentators on since when it may have existed.
 According to Matthew Paris, the sword was known as that of Edward the Confessor (reigned 1042–1066).
 Some have taken this at face value, for example, James Planché.
 Others discount the possibility (E. M. R. Ditmas), and it may have resulted from confusion: there certainly had been St. Edward's effects which were removed from the grave and preserved as regalia, but this did not include a sword.

-Martin Aurell suggests in his New Interpretation the sword was made by Henry II for his son John Lackland, on the occasion in 1177 of investing John with lordship over Ireland, the sword being the one with which the Irish giant Morholt was defeated.
+As aforementioned, Aurell suggested that "Tristan's sword" may have been provided by Henry II for his son John Lackland, on the occasion investing John with lordship over Cornwall and Ireland in 1177, (or perhaps the investiture happened in 1185, just before John left for Ireland on expedition).
 Matthew Strickland thought it was "probably" used in the two coronations of Henry the Young King, in 1154 and 1170.
-It is known that at Richard I's coronation "three royal swords.. from the king's treasury", with scabbards covered in gold were carried by three earls in the procession.
+It is known that at Richard I's coronation (1189) "three royal swords.. from the king's treasury", with scabbards covered in gold, were carried by three earls in the procession.

 Earl of Chester

+The tradition for the Earl of Chester to carry the sword at the monarch's coronation was asserted during the 1236 ceremony by the 7th Earl, i.e., John of Scotland, Earl of Huntingdon, who asserted the right to carry two swords because he held offices of two earldoms, as documented in the Red Book of the Exchequer.
+This cause immediate friction with other earls, but the king interceded, so it was decided that Chester, Warwick, and Lincoln would carry a sword each.
+It is not certain how far back this privilege dates, but perhaps it started with Ranulf de Blondeville, 6th Earl of Chester.
+It has been speculated that this Ranulf may have carried Curtana at Richard Lionheart's second coronation in 1194.

-Until the 14th century, it was the job of the Earl of Chester to carry the sword before the monarch at his or her coronation.
+Until the 14th century, it remained the job of the Earl of Chester to carry the sword during the coronation ceremony.
 Today, another high-ranking peer of the realm is chosen by the monarch for this privilege.
 When not in use, the sword is on display with the other Crown Jewels in the Jewel House at the Tower of London.